jusbuckingham/hivfellowship-v3/README.md

 ## Deployment

 Seamless deployment on Vercel:

-1. Push your repo to GitHub.
+1. Commit and push your changes to GitHub.
-2. Import into Vercel—auto-deploys on every push to `main`.
+2. Vercel will auto-deploy your `main` branch to production.

 ## Contributing